-Photographing Your Completed Artwork
+Photographing Your Artwork

 Photographs of your artwork will be displayed on the gallery page of the Artforce Brisbane website.
+They are also posted on Brisbane City Council's Flickr page and distributed to the judges of the Annual Artforce Awards.
 They may also be used in the Artforce Brisbane e-newsletter and social media posts.
 It's important to take good quality, high-resolution photographs to showcase your work.